OneStop: A 360-Participant English Eye Tracking Dataset with Different Reading Regimes#

 --extract

-: Extract downloaded zip files (default: True)--asc
+: Extract downloaded zip files (default: False)-o, --output-folder

-: Specify output folder (default: “OneStop”)--mode
+: Specify output folder (default: “data/OneStop”)--mode

-: Choose dataset subcorpora to download (default: “full”)Options: “full”, “all-regimes”, “ordinary”, “information-seeking”, “repeated”,”information-seeking-in-repeated”
+: Choose dataset subcorporus to download (default: “ordinary”)Options: “onestop-full”, “onestop”, “ordinary”, “information_seeking”, “repeated”,”information_seeking_repeated”

-Example usage to download only the ordinary reading subset:
+Example usage to download the information-seeking subcorporus:

-python onestop/download_data_files.py --mode ordinary
+python onestop/download_data_files.py --mode information_seeking

 pymovements integration#